UPD tutorial 2024 - Nadja May Kramer - 3033426

 - Planning and Designing

-Let's talk about how to plan your art adventure and cook up designs that'll grab attention.
+Let's talk about how to plan your art adventure and cook up designs that'll grab attention.- Texture Creation

 Time to blend our creations (trimsheet + assets) into the Unreal Engine 5 mix.
 Let's create a vertex paint material and make your art game-ready!